 International students visa renewal in South Africa

 International students on study visas in South Africa must apply to renew their immigration documents at least 60 days before the expiration date.
-Students who have visas expiring on 31 December 2022 need to a Visa Facilitation Services (VFS) Centre in South Africa to renew their visas on or before 31 October 2022.
+Students who have visas expiring on 31 December of a given academic year, need to submit their application through Visa Facilitation Services (VFS) Centre in South Africa to renew their visas on or before 31 October.

 Cost for visa renewal applications made through VFS in South Africa: